MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/BasicLogicCircuits.md

 ## Logic Circuit Constructs

-There are a couple of interesting things we can do with the simple logic circuits to made them more versatile or to change their behavior.
+There are a couple of interesting things  simple logic circuits can do to be made more versatile or to change their behavior.

 ### Adding Inputs to a Logic Circuit